bitwarden/help/_articles/hosting/updating-on-premise.md

 ---
 layout: article
-title: Updating your self-hosted installation
+title: Update your Instance
 categories: [hosting]
 featured: false
 popular: false
 tags: [hosting, update]
+order: 06
 ---

-It is very important to keep your Bitwarden installation up to date.
-Updates may include fixes that are important for the security of your Bitwarden installation.
-Additionally, newer versions of client applications such as the browser extension and/or mobile apps may not support older versions of your self-hosted Bitwarden server.
+**It is critically important to keep your Self-hosted Bitwarden instance up to date.**

+Updates may include fixes that are important for the security of your Bitwarden instance.
+Additionally, newer versions of client applications may not support older versions of your self-hosted instance.

+{% callout warning %}
+We highly recommend backing up your data before updating your self-hosted instance.
+For more information, see [Backup your Hosted Data]({% link _articles/hosting/backup-on-premise.md %}).
+{% endcallout %}

-We have made updating your Bitwarden installation very simple.
-Use the same Bitwarden Bash (macOS and Linux) or PowerShell (Windows) script that you obtained while installing Bitwarden to your server to update your Bitwarden installation.
+Update your Bitwarden instance using the same Bash (Linux or macOS) or Powershell (Windows) script (`bitwarden.sh`) used to install Bitwarden.
 Run the following sequence of commands:

 {% icon fa-linux %} {% icon fa-apple %} Bash